 Full text [4 MB]

-- Partial stochastic methodology of the European Commission's updated and augmented AGLINK-COSIMO model (JRC_IPTS)
+- Partial stochastic analysis with the European Commission's version of the AGLINK-COSIMO model (JRC_IPTS)

 2014-2024 [6 MB] - see also Scenario: Impact of lower oil prices on the EU agricultural market outlook [159 KB]

 2011-2021 [2 MB]

 2010-2020 [856 KB]

 This report presents the medium-term outlook for the major EU agricultural commodity markets (arable crops, biofuels, meat and dairy products) and agricultural income to 2025.
 This analysis is based on information available at the end of September 2015 for agricultural production and an agro-economic model used by the European Commission.
 It is accompanied by an uncertainty analysis quantifying potential variations of the results stemming in particular from fluctuations in the macroeconomic environment and yields of the main crops.